President Donald Trump and His Daughter Ivanka To Unveil a New Federal Computer Science Initiative With Major Tech Backers - Slashdot

 Re: (Score:1, Troll)

-Companies want cheap workers (Score:2, Insightful)
+Companies want cheap workers (Score:3, Insightful)

 It doesn't matter if there are no American applicants or if there are hundreds of American applicants.
 As long as there is one person from India willing to do the work for 20k a year, they will pick that person.